 - What Duty Of Care Does Your Employer Have?

-- How Long Do I Have To Start A Workplace Injury Claim?
+- How Do I Prove My Injury At Work Claim?

 - Workplace Injury Claims Calculator

-- Why Make A No Win No Fee Claim With Our Panel Of Solicitors?
+- Make A No Win No Fee Workplace Injury Claim

 What is a workplace injury claim?
 It is a compensation claim for injuries that an accident at work caused.
 According to health and safety legislation in the UK, your employer owes you a duty of care when you are at work.
 Therefore your employer is responsible for ensuring that your working environment is hygienic and safe.
 No workplace is 100% safe but all reasonable steps must be taken to mitigate risks.